-FC Barcelona Boss Pep Guardiola Is the Best Manager in the World
+Barcelona Boss Pep Guardiola: The Best Manager In The World Right Now?

 A relative unknown in management when he started just three years ago, Barcelona boss Pep Guardiola has taken the football world by storm in recent seasons, eclipsing the 1992 Barca dream team with his latest Champions League win.